neonfuze/neonfuze.github.io/README.md

 - **September 6, 2024**: Domain [https://nicolasdetroia.com](https://nicolasdetroia.com) is up.
 Currently figuring out how to fix a failing redirect error page on Netlify with a `_redirects` folder.
 More information will be added to the website shortly.

-- **September 7, 2024**: Updated the HTML file; the website is currently down.
-It will be back up within 24-48 hours.
+- **September 25, 2024**: Updated the HTML file; the website is currently down.
+Currently fixing will be back up within 48 hours.

-- **September 14, 2024**: In the midst of fixing the projects section accordingly.

-- **September 24, 2024**: Website blocked on eduroam Wi-Fi networks.
-Just need to give it a couple of months.

 ## Technologies Used